Broadcasting News From Across the Galaxy….

 On August 12th 2010 Lightsabre merged with Jedi News, and Mark Newbold became the daily content manager for Jedi News, bringing the Lightsabre team with him.
 The merger brought the content of Lightsabre to Jedi News, with articles dating back to 1999.

 In 2017 Jedi News celebrated its 10th Anniversary at Star Wars Celebration in Orlando.
 Over the 10 year history (or 18 years if you include the Lightsabre content), Jedi News has become one of the most prominent Star Wars fan sites.

-Here is a look at #teamjedinews members old and new.
-Click on their profile image to find out more, or on their social media links to message them direct.
+Here is a look at #teamjedinews members present and past.
+Click on their profile image to find out more, or on their social media links to message them directly.